 Do I need to contact my current gas supplier to cancel my service?

-How long does it take for the new natural gas provider to take over my account?
+How long does a natural gas provider switch take to take effect?

 Does it cost money to switch natural gas providers?